ec528-fall26/zero-trust/docs/design-proposal.md

 By October 2, we will record an internal compatibility checkpoint covering MOC access/TPM support, the EMILIA approval interface, and Keylime payload support.
 If a blocker changes a committed milestone, we will record the proposed change and justification in the repository and announce it at the next demo, following the supplied progress rules.
 A local emulator does not silently replace the final MOC-or-similar demonstration.

-This proposal addresses the design and technical-challenge components of Demo 1.
-Slides remain a separate graded deliverable (25% in the supplied rubric); this file does not satisfy that requirement by itself.

 ## 6. Risks

 | Risk | Mitigation and decision |